pweibert/leimen-emacs/README.md

 # Leimen Emacs

-Modern code development every programming with AI assistance and system administration with Emacs.
+Modern code development in almost every language with AI assistance with Emacs aswell as system administration.

 ## Key features
 - Use emacs as terminal multiplexer (with vterm, multi vterm)